 Price is based on double or twin hotel room occupancy and includes accommodation, transfers, car/driver, English-speaking guide, activities and entrance fees, breakfasts and some casual lunches while touring.
 Flights and optional special activities will be quoted separately.
 Most personal expenses, including dinners, alcoholic beverages, spa treatments and gratuities can be paid on the spot while traveling.
 Prices may vary depending on season, choice of accommodation and other factors.

 This exciting journey is perfect for the avid biker looking to explore the beautiful countryside of Vietnam.
 Full of culture, history and picturesque landscapes - this is the ride of a lifetime.
-The 15-day itinerary begins in Saigon and travels through Cu Chi, Go Cong, My Tho, Can Cuoic, Ben Tre, Tra Vinh, Vinh Long, Sa Dec, Bao Lac, Dalat, Nha Trang, Qui Nhon, Hoi An and Hue.
-See a variety of small towns and cities, many of which were ravaged by the recent war.
+The 15-day itinerary begins in Saigon and travels through Cu Chi, My Tho, Ben Tre, Tra Vinh, Vinh Long, Sa Dec, Bao Loc, Dalat, Nha Trang, Quy Nhon, Hoi An and Hue.
+See a variety of small towns and cities, many of which are marked by the history of the Vietnam War.
 Enjoy a cultural, culinary, historical and definitely active adventure.

 Put on your biking gear and get ready for an active day!
 Your driver will take you northwest to the Cu Chi District.
 From there, you will begin cycling until you reach the Cu Chi tunnels.
 Walk through the tunnels and learn about the passageways’ history.
 Imagine during the Vietnam war when soldiers fought and lived in dark, narrow alleys.
 After your tour, enjoy hot green tea beneath the forests’ shade.
 Bike to Ho Chi Minh city.
 Pay a visit to Hoc Mon before retiring to your hotel, The Reverie.